SuccinctPaul/zkvm-demos/README.md

 # zkvm-demos

-A collection of Zero-Knowledge Virtual Machine (zkVM) demonstrations for SP1, Risc0, Nexus, ZKM, ZisK, Valida, OpenVM, Pico, CENO, and Cairo.
+A collection of Zero-Knowledge Virtual Machine (zkVM) demonstrations for SP1, Risc0, Nexus, ZKM, ZisK, Valida, OpenVM, Pico, CENO, Cairo, and Jolt.
 This repository shows how to build and run programs on different zkVM platforms.

 ## ⚠️ Toolchain Conflict Management